President's Scholarship Programme 2018 - Apply Now!

 Who do I contact with questions?

 Ms Mary Hartley, President's Office on email@example.com or Tel: 051 302015.

-What if the minimum entry level grades/points are not achieved, will the student be eligible for the Scholarship?
+If the minimum entry level grades/points are not achieved, will the student be eligible for the Scholarship?

-Yes in the case of individuals completing their Leaving Certificate this year as the scholarship will be awarded in Round Zero, before Leaving Certificate results are issued.
+Yes, in the case of individuals completing their Leaving Certificate this year as the scholarship will be awarded in Round Zero, before Leaving Certificate results are issued.

 If they receive an offer of a scholarship from WIT and it is their first choice on the CAO, they can't receive a higher offer from another institution.
 If they receive an offer of a scholarship from WIT which is not their first choice on the CAO, they can receive an offer from another institution in Round 1 or subsequent rounds.
 If they accept that offer, they will lose the WIT scholarship.

 Do applicants receive their offer in advance of Leaving Certificate results?